-- Simmer until the sauce is reduced and has become denser.
+- Lower the heat then simmer until the sauce is reduced and has become denser.

 - Don't add salt because the clams are already salty.

-- Mix the cooked pasta over low fire.
+- Mix the cooked pasta over low heat.

-- Drizzle with extra virgin olive oil & sprinkle the rest of the parsley.
+- Drizzle with extra virgin olive oil & sprinkle the parsley.